Location: | Nasal plane, oral cavity |

 Although a preventive measure could consist of avoiding sun exposure, this is in reality usually not achievable for dogs.
 Regular inspection of the dog’s oral cavity can lead to early detection of the tumour and potentially less invasive therapeutic options.
 Depending on the depth of the tumour, the treatment will differ.
 More treatment options are available for a superficial than an invasive tumour.

 This location can, when sufficient tumour-free margins can be obtained, treated adequately with surgical excision.
 Other options consist of local freezing, lasers, light therapy (photodynamic therapy), radiation, possibly combined with injecting chemo into the tumour and debulking (excising tumour tissue without complete margins).
 The disadvantage of these alternative techniques is that it’s not possible to check whether the entire tumour has been removed or treated.
-Of note, not all species are alike: radiation of this tumour type on the nasal plane has better results in cats than in dogs.
+Of note, not all species are alike: radiation of this tumour type on the nasal planum has better results in cats than in dogs.

 Surgery is the treatment option of choice.
 Wide surgical excision usually leads to long-term control of the tumour because of the low percentage of metastases.